View from the second level of the Science Center, overlooking the pendulum ball.

 Next, I went to the more rudimentary exhibits in the science center.
 Although less advanced, they were still entertaining and educational, teaching about how the human body works, how light bends through a prism to make a rainbow, how temperature transfers through different matter, how a light bulb can be supercharged, and so much more.
 I then came to one of my favorite exhibits, the water works!
 This brought me right back to my childhood and reminded me of the time I played with a similar exhibit back in the States when I was very young.
 Ah, to be a kid again!
 I concluded my time at the Copernicus Science Center by grabbing a coffee (10 PLN- $2.60) on the second floor and taking in the great view of the Vistula River from the coffee shop.

 In addition to the main exhibits they have, they also offer several demonstrations at various times throughout the day.
-Some such as: Measuring Man, High Voltage Theatre, Robotic Theatre, and more.
-I took a peek at the High Voltage Theatre, and while it was all in Polish (beyond my basic level of ordering coffee and asking where the bathroom is) it was still very entertaining to watch the scientist conduct some “shocking” experiments.
+Some such as: Measuring Man, High Voltage Theater, Robotic Theater, and more.
+I took a peek at the High Voltage Theater, and while it was all in Polish (beyond my basic level of ordering coffee and asking where the bathroom is) it was still very entertaining to watch the scientist conduct some “shocking” experiments.
 The center also offers labs that provide a museum goer with the opportunity to perform first-hand scientific experiments on their own.
 They have a robotics lab, a physics lab, a chemistry lab, and a biology lab; each rotate throughout the week and can be signed up for upon entry to the science center.
 Finally, since it is named after Nicholas Copernicus, it has a full-scale planetarium that has three regular shows, and then rotating ones that change every couple of months.
 Tickets for this can be picked up when you purchase your regular ticket and run an additional 16 PLN ($4.11) for students and 22 PLN ($5.65) for full price.
 Unfortunately, I did not have time to see the planetarium show, but I have heard it is well worth it.

 Outside view of the Planetarium and Science Center along the Vistula.